mxxo/egs_mesh/src/example/input_mesh.md

 ## Creating the geometry using Gmsh

-> For this example, we're going to create the geometry in Gmsh directly.
-However, it's also possible to define our geometry in CAD, export it to STEP, and then use Gmsh to mesh the STEP file without having to model geometries in Gmsh ourselves.
+> In this example, you'll create the geometry in Gmsh and then mesh it.
+It's also possible to define your geometry in CAD, export it to STEP, and then use Gmsh to mesh the STEP file.

 First, open Gmsh.
 Create a new script file using `File->New` called `cube.geo`.
 If prompted, use the `OpenCASCADE` geometry kernel.
 Create a 10cm cube using: